Housing Priority Group Projects

 - Exploring a local partnership with A Little Help, a Denver-based non-profit that helps neighborhoods coordinate and deliver essential services to allow seniors to successfully remain in their homes.
 Any decision to pursue this further will require assistance from a new SDVT.

-As part of our commitment to the National Network of Age-Friendly Communities, we are in the process of submitting our new Age-Friendly plan to AARP.
-Once that has been approved, we will begin recruiting volunteer teams to help design and implement new projects from that plan.
-Those projects will be posted here.
-Stay tuned.
+As part of our commitment to our county and to the National Network of Age-Friendly Communities, we have submitted our new Age-Friendly plan to AARP.
+We are now recruiting volunteer teams to help design and implement new projects from that plan.
+Those projects are described here.